th-we/deskflow-wiki/Clang‐Format-Tips-&-Tricks.md

 You can the script below as a pre-commit hook to format the files you have changed.

-Copy the contents below into a file `.git/hooks/pre-commit` and make it executable When you commit changes you clang format will be run on the files you change in your commit.
-Make sure you `--amend`  any linter changes to you commit.
+Copy the contents below into a file `.git/hooks/pre-commit` and make it executable When you commit changes clang format will be run on the files you change in your commit.
+Make sure you `--amend` any changes to you commit.
+Take special during rebase.
+Using `git rebase --continue` will not pre-commit hook

 ```
 #!/bin/bash